artalar/reatom/docs/src/content/docs/getting-started/setup.md

 #### Usage

-The `useAtom` function allows you to have an experience similar to `useState`, but with shared atom state.
+The `useAtom` function lets you manage state similar to `useState`, but with the added benefit of shared atom state.

 ```jsx
 const nameAtom = atom('Joe')